worldhistorymap/backend/README.md

-# historymap-backend
+# worldhistorymap-backend
-This repository contains the backend  for historymap.
+This repository contains the backend utils (and database schema for now) for historymap.